GfSE/CoCoML-Pages/index.md

 UML/SysML offers a plethora of possibilities and cannot be mapped genuinely to any other technical realm.
 CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).
+Other notations and languages such as FMC, BPMN and ArchiMate shall be added in future.

 <!--<details markdown="block">
 <summary>... read more</summary>